MD2SA/DonkeyKong/README.md

     ```bash
     .\run.ps1

+> **Note:** You can load custom rooms by providing the path to your rooms folder as an argument when running the game.

 # 📋 Task List - DonkeyKong

 ## 🛠️ Logic and Interaction
 - [ ] Improve game interaction logic
+  - [x] All interactions are guaranteed to complete in O(n) time or better.
+  - [ ] Reduce duplicate memory
+    - [ ] Remove main List and leave only HashMap
-- [ ] Fix existing bugs in game mechanics
+- [x] Fix found bugs in game mechanics
-  - [ ] Bomb not exploding alone
+  - [x] Bomb not exploding alone
+  - [x] Trap with weird activation
 - [ ] Refactor gravity logic for more realistic behavior

 ## 🚀 New Features